6-stories to 12-stories, 112 residential units

 The roof level will include the boiler room, an elevator machine room and stairway bulkheads.
 There is potential for the installation of a PV solar array at the roof level and extensive green roofs at all setback roof levels.

-There will be 27 (2 ADA) outdoor uncovered parking spaces as required by zoning.
 All yards (front, side, rear) will be landscaped with native, drought resistant plants and trees.

 The building will be enrolled in the NYSERDA Multifamily Performance Program (MPP).
 As a New York City Department of Housing Preservation and Development (NYC HPD) funded project, it will need to comply with the Enterprise Green Communities certification program.